Frequently Asked Questions

 We also show you other videos about the Solar System and the Universe.

-If you want to take DSLR photos of the Moon after a night show and you pay the $50 fee, we'll provide the adapter you will need and show you can to do it.
+If you want to take DSLR photos of the Moon after a night show there is an additional fee involved.

 When the 'seeing' is right our telescopes can show you unbelievable clarity.